zhang-yanlin/zhang-yanlin.github.io/content/project/AVA/index.md

 ---
 title: Automated Vehicles for All (AVA)
-summary: A Closer Look at the Impacts of Automated Driving Systems on Human Behavior.
+summary: A systematic and scalable approach to the safe integration of cooperative automated vehicles (CAVs) into the nation’s transportation system.
 tags:
   - Automated Driving Systems
   - Safety Testing